 Fair Trade Chocolate You CAN Eat on Passover

-Rabbi Aaron Alexander, Associate Dean, Ziegler School of Rabbinic Studies at the American Jewish University, gave a Rabbinic psak on March 15, 2013 (and confirmed for 2014) that Equal Exchange chocolates that are marked pareve (the 3.5 oz or 100 g line and dark chocolate minis) may be purchased before Passover and consumed on Passover”.
+Rabbi Aaron Alexander, Associate Dean, Ziegler School of Rabbinic Studies at the American Jewish University, gave a Rabbinic psak on March 15, 2013 that Equal Exchange chocolates that are marked pareve (the 80 gram bars. dark chocolate minis and chocolate chips) may be purchased before Passover and consumed on Passover”.
 These products are soy and gluten free.
 For people following Conservative halacha, products must be in the house the day before Passover, prior to Bedikat Chametz.

 These products include:

 - Organic Mint with a Delicate Crunch Bar

 - Organic Ecuador Dark Chocolate (65% Cacao) Bar

 - Organic Lemon Ginger with Black Pepper Bar

 - Organic Extreme Dark Bar (88%) – new for 2017

 - Organic Dark Chocolate Minis